TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/UseTheUpgradeWizard/Index.rst

 extensions (for example simulatestatic) that you may not need in your current installation, so take care to only apply those wizards, which you really need.

-After running through the upgrade wizards go again to the `Database Analyzer`.
+After running through the upgrade wizards go to :guilabel:`Maintenance` > :guilabel:`Analyze Database Structure`.
 You will be able to execute queries to adapt them so that the tables and columns used by the TYPO3 Core correspond to the structure required for the new TYPO3 version.